USS Henley (DD-762): History

 After shakedown in the Pacific, Henley headed east, reporting to the Sonar School at Key West on 19 February 1947 for a five-month tour of duty.
 She then reported to Norfolk, Virginia from which she sailed 28 July for her first Mediterranean cruise, which terminated on 1 December at Boston.
-On her second tour in the Mediterranean, Henley patrolled with other United Nations ships in the summer of 1948 as the Israeli-Arab dispute threatened to erupt into war.
+On her second tour in the Mediterranean Sea, Henley patrolled with other United Nations ships in the summer of 1948 as the Israeli-Arab dispute threatened to erupt into war.
 After a year of tactical training exercises and fleet maneuvers, Henley decommissioned at Charleston, South Carolina on 15 March 1950.
 Less than six months later, with the outbreak of war in Korea, Henley went back in commission, rejoining the active fleet 23 September.
-Shakedown over, she sailed July 1951 for another tour with the 6th Fleet in the Mediterranean.
+Shakedown over, she sailed July 1951 for another tour with the 6th Fleet in the Mediterranean Sea.
 Henley was detached from this duty and made a cruise to northern European ports, including a journey up the Seine to Rouen, before returning to Norfolk in February 1952.

 In company with Destroyer Division 221, Henley departed Norfolk on 25 September 1953 for a world cruise which was to take her 44,000 miles in 218 days.
-During this period, Henley sailed through the Mediterranean and the Suez Canal, participated in the filming of "The Bridges of Toko-Ri" off the Korean and Japanese coasts, operated with the 7th Fleet in Asian waters, and returned to the States via the Panama Canal and the Caribbean.
-Following years fell into a pattern for Henley as she alternated Mediterranean cruises with anti-submarine warfare and other tactical exercises off the East Coast and in the Caribbean.
+During this period, Henley sailed through the Mediterranean Sea and the Suez Canal, participated in the filming of The Bridges at Toko-Ri off the Korean and Japanese coasts, operated with the 7th Fleet in Asian waters, and returned to the States via the Panama Canal and the Caribbean Sea.
+Following years fell into a pattern for Henley as she alternated Mediterranean cruises with anti-submarine warfare and other tactical exercises off the east coast and in the Caribbean Sea.
 In 1959 she joined Task Force 47 for the Inland Seas Cruise to the Great Lakes through the newly completed St. Lawrence Seaway.
 Nearly 75,000 mid-westerners visited this representative of the "salt-water navy" in her two-month cruise.